jacksonwalters/scotus-v-public/README.md

 To perform this classification, I use a neural network with a 1d CNN layer trained using the Tensorflow/Keras framework.
 This performs well on text data as it is able to pick out short distance correlations between words.
-I hand classify a subset of the 1,000 or so public opinion questions and (TODO) train the network using this dataset.
+I hand classify a subset of the 1,000 or so public opinion questions and train the network using this dataset.
 The model is, at present, trained on Trump/Biden tweet data.

 The interface is a Flask webapp.
 The user inputs a set of keywords, and a TF-IDF search of